KJ7285/Cactus-gg-libaryy/README.md

     end
 )

---Note: You must create a tab for that slider and its container (aka section)
+--Note: You must create a tab for that slider and its container or know as a section
 ```